eskoONE/League-Overlay/README.md

 All credits to:

+adrijh. i joinked his script and repurposed it for among us.

 Eruyome.
 PoE-TradeMacro and PoE-CustomUIOverlay creator, as this utility is just a minor modification of his work

 Reddit user Lymonator for creating the Syndicate Chart used in this script.
 Also users Nolanbrolan, Ordicomputers, rrzusp45 whose work was used in the making of said chart.